plfa/plfa.github.io/README.md

    Other versions have not been tested.

 1. Install luarocks, [available here][luarocks],
-   which we will use to install the dependencies of `run-liquid.lua`.
+   which we will use to install the dependencies of `render-liquid-template.lua`.

 1. Install the dependencies of `run-liquid.lua` by running:
    ```bash